cjhoward92/ta-project-download/README.md

 To run, use `yarn start <PATH>`
 If the path does not exist it will shit.

+### Stuff we need

+See `repos.js` and `users.js`.
+We need a list of the homework repo names and the github usernames for each student...

 ### DON'T BE A DICK AND PR CODE WITH LINTER ERRORS!!!